 In addition to unpaid taxes, child support, and student loans, other types of debts that can be subject to wage garnishment under Florida law include:

 You should also review the Writ of Garnishment to look for any procedural mistakes or, if possible, offer to settle the judgment if you have the funds.
 However, you must work quickly as you only have 20 days to respond before your pay is garnished.
+For further assistance, contacting a wage garnishment attorney can be beneficial.

 If your paycheck is already being garnished or you don’t meet the exemptions, filing for bankruptcy may be the right option.
-It is important to understand bankruptcy garnishment rules.
+It is important to understand wage garnishment rules.
 All wage garnishments and attempts at collection must cease by filing for bankruptcy as your debts are accumulated and processed.

 If you are filing for Chapter 7, your debts may be discharged after eligible assets are used to settle with creditors, while Chapter 13 restructures your debt to allow you to make a payment that is dispersed to those to whom you owe money.
 After three to five years, eligible debt is discharged.
 In either case, bankruptcy will stop wage garnishments and help you regain control of your finances.